primedata-ai/docs/README.md

 # PrimeData Docs

-This document is live at https://primedata-ai.github.io/docs (will be also available at https://primedata.ai/docs shortly).
+This document is live at https://developer.primedata.ai

 It is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.